-Slavery and the national anthem: The surprising history behind Colin Kaepernick's protest
+The unexpected connection between slavery, NFL protests and the national anthem

 The mere mention of "slave" is not entirely remarkable; slavery was alive and well in the United States in 1814.
 Key himself owned slaves, was an anti-abolitionist and once called his African brethren "a distinct and inferior race of people."

-Some interpretations of these lyrics contend Key was in fact taking pleasure in the deaths of freed black slaves who had decided to fight with the British against the United States.
+Some interpretations of these lyrics contend Key was, in fact, taking pleasure in the deaths of freed black slaves who had fought with the British against the United States.

-In order to bolster their numbers, British forces offered slaves their freedom in British territories if they would join their cause during the war.
-These black recruits formed the Colonial Marines, and were looked down upon by people like Key who saw their actions as treasonous.
+In order to bolster their numbers, British forces offered slaves freedom in British territories in return for joining their cause.
+These black recruits formed the Colonial Marines and were looked down upon by people like Key, who saw their actions as treasonous.

 As an anthem, "The Star-Spangled Banner" has never been a unanimous fit.
-Since it was officially designated as the national anthem in 1931, Americans have debated its suitability of its militaristic lyrics and difficult tune.
-(Some have offered up "God Bless America" and "America the Beautiful" are as alternatives.)
+Since it was officially designated as the national anthem in 1931, Americans have debated the suitability of its militaristic lyrics and difficult tune.
+(Some have offered up "God Bless America" and "America the Beautiful" as alternatives.)

 Athletes and the American ritual

 The American ritual of the national anthem has always been a crucible for patriotism and protest.
 It presents a particularly fraught dynamic for sports stars, since sports events are often so closely tied with the rhetoric of American pride.
-When a highly visible opinion comes up against a highly visible symbol, the result is always incendiary.
+When a highly visible opinion rises in opposition to a highly visible symbol, the result is always incendiary.

-Around the same time, Jackie Robinson was using his achievements to advance civil rights causes, two American Olympic runners, Tommie Smith and John Carlos raised their fists in a black power salute during a medal ceremony at the 1968 Olympics in Mexico City as the anthem was playing.
+Around the same time Jackie Robinson was using his achievements to advance civil rights causes, two African-American US Olympic runners, Tommie Smith and John Carlos, raised their fists in a black power salute during a medal ceremony at the 1968 Olympics in Mexico City as the anthem was playing.
+Earlier that same year, Martin Luther King Jr. had been assassinated.

 The result was iconic.
 The reaction was ugly.
-Racial slurs were hurled at the pair and an article in Time called it a "public display of petulance."
+Racial slurs were hurled at the pair, and an article in Time called it a "public display of petulance."

-Today, similar criticisms have been leveled against Kaepernick, a biracial Super Bowl quarterback who was raised by white adoptive parents and made $13 million in 2014.
+Today, similar criticism has been leveled against Kaepernick, a biracial Super Bowl quarterback who was raised by white adoptive parents and who made $13 million in 2014.
 He was called "spoiled."
-He was called far worse in his Twitter mentions.
+He was called far worse in Twitter mentions.

 It's a lot of ire for a gesture with a strong historical and rhetorical precedent.

-Note: This piece was originally published on August 29, 2016.
-It has been updated to reflect this week's news developments.